alevchuk/minibank/bitcoin/README.md

 -rw------- 1 bitcoin bitcoinclients          75 Dec 9  14:14 cookie
 ```

-To let other accounts such as LND and Electrs access to the cookie a startupnotify paramters is configured in bitcoin config, so after bitcoin starts the permission will look like this:
+To let other accounts such as LND and Electrs access to the cookie a startupnotify paramters is configured in bitcoin config, so after bitcoin runs for a while are ready to serve RPC requests the permission will look like this:
 ```
 ls -l bitcoinclients/
 total 8